Professor, Department of Gender, Women’s, and Sexuality Studies; Director, Obermann Center for Advanced Studies, University of Iowa

 PhD student;Language, Literacy and Culture, University of Iowa

-Michael Goldberg is serving as project manager for Digital Bridges.
+Michael Goldberg served as project manager for Digital Bridges.
 He has earned a BA and MA from the University of Iowa, taught high school English, and teaches theater every summer.
 His research involves using theater as a way to create representational performances and facilitate in-depth text analysis.
 He has been working as a SITA since 2015.

 MA Teaching and Learning, Social Studies Education, University of Iowa

-Trevor Templeman is serving as project manager for Digital Bridges.
+Trevor Templeman served as project manager for Digital Bridges.
 He earned a Political Science undergraduate degree from the University of Iowa in 2008.
 As a graduate student at the University of Iowa, he is studying Teaching and Learning while earning a Secondary Teaching License to teach Secondary Social Studies.
 He has been working as a SITA since 2015.

 PhD student, Foreign Language & ESL Education, University of Iowa